-What are the benefits of a Deferred MBA?
+What Are the Benefits of a Deferred MBA?

-Flexibility on When You Start Your Studies
+• Flexibility on When You Start Your Studies

 Although some programs, such as HBS’s 2+2, have a more defined path (and even then there is some wiggle room), in many cases deferred MBA applicants have a choice of whether to defer their enrollment by 2, 3, 4 or even more years.
 This means you can lock in your admission offer now but still start school when it is right for you.
-Such a benefit is particularly helpful in years where overall MBA applications are down (which is true now!).

-Ability to Start an MBA Earlier in your Career
+• Ability to Start an MBA Earlier in Your Career

 In some fields, for example, consulting, the MBA is generally the great equalizer.
-So, the earlier that you start an MBA, the faster you will reach your ultimate goal.
+So, the earlier you start an MBA, the faster you will reach your ultimate goal.
 However, it is very challenging to apply to a top MBA program with only two years of professional experience (in some cases, nearly all these early career slots go to deferred applicants).
 A deferred MBA is therefore a great way to start your MBA with only a few years of experience.

-Apply While You are a Student
+• Apply While You Are a Student

 While you might feel stretched, believe us, you will have a LOT more time to work on your applications as a college senior or a graduate student than you will while working full time.
 Most pre-MBA jobs are very demanding, and senior spring semester often can be an easier time on campus.
 While it may be tempting to coast, if you know an MBA is in your future, take advantage of the time and flexibility being a student affords you and get your MBA applications out of the way.

-Deferred MBA applicants get an Extra Application Opportunity
+• Deferred MBA Applicants Get an Extra Application Opportunity

-Naturally, there are some core qualities including leadership, passion and direction that all deferred MBA program are looking for (more on how to demonstrate these below).
+Naturally, there are some core qualities—including leadership, passion and direction—that all deferred MBA program are looking for (more on how to demonstrate these below).
 In many cases, these are similar to the qualities full-time MBA applicants are evaluated on.

 However, what business schools are looking for from deferred applicants can vary by school.